WordPress/openverse/CODEBASE.md

 ## Module structure

-Caveat: this section doesn't render well on Github (or any other Markdown viewer).
-It's better to read this in raw format or in a text editor.

 Below is a folder structure in the order recommended to understand how the app and its components are initialized.
 ```
  +-- src/